core-wg/oscore-capable-proxies/draft-ietf-core-oscore-capable-proxies.md

 * Fixes in the examples of message exchange.

 * Updated state diagram of the incoming request processing.

+* Added state diagram on the protection of CoAP options of Class U/I.

 * Updated references.